 AWS Data Migration Service (DMS) reduces migration time and migrates databases to and from AWS easily and securely.
 This AWS service supports homogeneous migrations such as MS SQL to MSSQL, heterogeneous migrations among different database platforms, such as Oracle to PostgreSQL or MySQL to Oracle or migration to different versions (upgrade or downgrade) from the same databases with virtually no downtime.
-Migration can be done to and from most widely used commercial and open-source databases, such as Oracle, MySQL, and PostgreSQL.
+Migration can be done to and from the most widely used commercial and open-source databases, such as Oracle, MySQL, and PostgreSQL.

 AWS Database Migration Service can migrate your data in several ways: